jupyterlab-contrib/jupyterlab-quickopen/README.md

 ## Develop

-The project includes a Makefile which makes setting up a development environment using `pip -m venv` easy.
+The project includes a Makefile to aid setting up a development environment using `python3`, `venv`, and `pip`.
 You must also install the latest Node LTS release as a prerequisite.

 ```bash
 # Create a dev environment